 Much of the land in and around Mineral Springs is considered to be either prime farmland soil or soil of statewide importance.
 Prime farmland soil (shown in dark green) is soil that has the greatest combination of physical and chemical components to produce a high yield of agricultural products.
 Soil of statewide importance (shown in light green) are soils which could yield significant agricultural product if they are maintained in an effective manner.
-The uncolored areas of the map, predominantly east of Town, do not have high quality soil and also have very limited septic absorption as noted on Map 2.11.
+The uncolored areas of the map, predominantly east of Town, do not have high quality soil and much of this area also has very limited septic absorption, as noted on Map 2.11.